Queen Isabella II

 numbers are of even size.
 'FRANCO' is well away from the left frame line.

 Known used with Araña cancellation.
-Probably produced in
+Probably

 Issued in red-brown.
 The 'Y' in the top description is positioned to the left and touches the '4' in '1854'.
 No evidence of the circle of pearls on the top left corner.
 Known used with a forged Small Baeza circular date stamp.